Skip to main content

 Try This

-1. Change public Wall to public Window and see how the selection filter changes.
+1. Change public Wall to public Floor and see how the UI pick filter automatically restricts selection to floors.

 Next: Tutorial 5: Modular Projects ->